Holy Week

 |

 Good news!
 We’ve completed the latest edition of the Daily Office Booklet.
-This edition will take you through Morning and Evening Prayer with the lectionary readings from September through December 2025.
-As always, we’ve rendered PDFs for you to print in both booklet and full-page form and have tested each for printability on standard home…
+Beginning to pray the Daily Office is a great way to start the New Year.
+This edition will guide you through Morning and Evening Prayer, using the lectionary readings from January through April 2026.
+As always, we’ve rendered PDFs for you to print in both booklet and…

 The Crucifixion by Jacob Cornelisz van Oostsanen